Batemans Bay: Demographics

 The median age in Batemans Bay is 51 years, compared with the Australian national average of 38 years.
 For people aged 60 years and above, Batemans Bay is well above the national average, and has twice as many people aged 70 years or over than the national average.
 Conversely, in all age demographic groups below 60 years, Batemans Bay is below national averages.
 This is most strongly presented in the categories for ages 19 to 35 years.

 This skewed demographic is attributed to Batemans Bay's proximity to Canberra, from where it attracts a large number of retirees.
 In recent years, community concern has grown as hotels and resorts in the region have been purchased and converted to aged care and retirement living, creating a perceived threat to the town's primary industry – tourism.
 In addition, the aged demographic has been said to create a culture were the towns infrastructure is geared towards the aged, resulting in a net migration away from Batemans Bay of younger families exacerbating the imbalance.
 In 2015, research from Nielsen revealed older people were less likely to support rates funding towards youth focussed infrastructure.

 Arts and culture

-Foreshore

-With its stunning natural features at the forefront, and an aged population, the arts and cultural scene in Batemans Bay was seen for some time as underdeveloped for a regional hub.
-As the town has recently enjoyed a renaissance of its CBD, so too its arts and cultural landscape, with a growing and interesting calendar of events and a strong community of practicing artists.

-Mackay Park

-This shift is best illustrated in the announcement of 26 million dollars toward the development of an indoor aquatic and cultural centre.
-To be built at the Mackay Park precinct, the cultural facility will include a purpose-built exhibition and performance centre, as well as workshop and storage space that will serve the wider region's 18 art, dance and theatre groups.
-(While welcomed by many, the centre is not without controversy, with several community groups questioning Eurobodalla Shire Council's design and community consultation process.)